openebs/openebs/k8s/vagrant/README.md

 ### Verify

-You should see output similar to this:
+The output displayed will be similar to the following:
 ```
 kiran@kmaya:~/k8s-demo$ vagrant status
 Current machine states: